lachlanstephen/ft_printf_42/README.md

 <p><i>Note</i>: I'm currently working on the bonuses, so this repo wouldn't be able to be submitted as is.</p>

-<p>ft_printf, one of three projects in Ring 1 of the 42 Cursus, introduced us to the idea of variadic functions, as in functions that take in a variable amount of arguments.</p>

-<p>Our task was to write a library that contains a recreation of printf from <stdio.h> in the Standard C Library</p>
+<p>ft_printf, one of three projects in Ring 1 of the 42 Cursus, introduced us to the idea of variadic functions: functions that take in a variable amount of arguments.
+Our task was to write a library that contains a recreation of printf from \<stdio.h\> in the Standard C Library.</p>

-<p>The project requirements:</p>
+<p>Mandatory requirements:</p>

 - Don't implement original printf buffer management
 - Handle the conversions `cspdiuxX%`